para-droid-ai/overmind-terminal/README.md

 ## Core Concepts

 *   **AI Personas:**
     *   **GEM-Q:** Typically initiates complex ideas, strategic actions, or transgressive concepts.
-Its color is often associated with red or magenta themes (e.g., pink in Cyberpunk Yellow).
+Its color is often associated with red or magenta themes.
     *   **AXIOM:** Often acts as an analyst, provides counter-arguments, or takes on the opposing strategic role.
 Its color is often associated with cyan or blue themes.
+    *   **Story Weaver:** A dedicated persona for collaborative narrative generation, capable of requesting visual aids.
     Their specific roles and system prompts change based on the selected `AppMode`.
 *   **Themes:** The application offers multiple visual themes (Terminal, Cyanotype, Redzone, Cyberpunk Yellow, Noospheric Dark) that alter colors, backgrounds, and the matrix effect.
 Themes can be changed from the "Display & Effects" section in the Controls Panel.
 *   **Backup & Restore:** Conversations and game states can be backed up to a JSON file and later restored.
 This is useful for saving progress or sharing specific simulation states.